Rates of Reaction O Level: 5 Factors Every Student Must Master

 Factor 4: Catalyst

 A catalyst is a substance that increases the rate of reaction without being used up in the reaction.
 Catalysts work by providing an alternative reaction pathway with a lower activation energy.
-This means a higher proportion of collisions now have sufficient energy to react successfully — even without increasing temperature.
+A higher proportion of collisions now have sufficient energy to react successfully — even without increasing temperature.
+Key points about catalysts:

 • A catalyst is not consumed — it remains chemically unchanged at the end of the reaction